Kristoffer Wichmann: Betting scandal

 While a player for FC Vestsjælland, Wichmann was found guilty on 4 February 2013 of match-fixing level one due to betting on the outcome of a game in which he participated.
 He was initially subjected to a six-month ban due for his alleged actions as well as failure to cooperate with the Danish Football Association's (DBU) investigation.
 The case was the first in Denmark to be tried as match-fixing level two; however, the DBU was unable to find sufficient evidence to support the claim.

 The pivotal point in the case was a cup match between FC Vestsjælland and Ballerup-Skovlunde on 31 August 2011, where Wichmann had bet an amount on Vestsjælland winning, though he was substituted into the match after 56 minutes with the Vestsjælland already holding a 4–0 lead.
 In doing so, he violated the DBU's code of ethics and a corresponding provision in his player contract regarding the Circular on Match Fixing.
-He chose to appeal the ruling immediately after the verdict, as he plead not guilty and stated that the DBU was using him to garner political attention for the match-fixing problem.
+He chose to appeal the ruling immediately after the verdict, as he pleaded not guilty and stated that the DBU was using him to garner political attention for the match-fixing problem.

 Shortly after the ruling from the DBU, Wichmann was suspended from Vestsjælland.
 However, the club lifted the suspension on 14 March 2013, when his suspension was lifted as a result of an ongoing appeal case.
 In connection with the admission of his guilt, he was released from his contract with the club by mutual consent.
-During the subsequent appeal case, which was treated as a confession case, the suspension was reduced by five weeks, and a 25,000 kr. fine was given for violating the DBU's rules.
+During the subsequent appeal case, which was treated as a confession case, the suspension was reduced by five weeks, and a fine was given for violating the DBU's rules.